Year 3 reading list for children aged 7-8

 In year 3, most children begin the school year aged seven and turn eight before the beginning of the next school year the following September.

 Year three is the start of Key Stage 2, which might also be known as juniors in some primary schools, or ‘prep’ in some independent schools.
 This is the start of the final four years of primary education.
-In year 3 pupils will be introduced to more discrete academic subjects which might be taught by subject specialists, for example in music or PE.
+In year 3 children will be introduced to more discrete academic subjects which might be taught by subject specialists, for example in music or PE.

 What books should children be reading in year 3?

 Most children will be reading a mixture of short chapter books, more detailed and thought-provoking picture books, and a range of non-fiction and reference.
 Teachers will often introduce poetry anthologies and playscripts in year three literacy lessons.
-By the end of year three, most pupils will have moved away from structured reading schemes, although some will still benefit from the support and repetition these books can provide.
+By the end of year three, most students will have moved away from structured reading schemes, although some will still benefit from the support and repetition these books can provide.

 How to pick books for year 3 children